 First Internet Bank Small Business Checking Features

-First Internet Bank’s Small Business Checking account offers a competitive interest rate, a debit card, integration with accounting software, the ability to create sub-accounts, and more.
+First Internet Bank’s Do More BusinessTM Checking account offers a competitive interest rate, a free debit card, and fee-free banking.

 First Internet Bank provides each signer with a debit card to make purchases.
-A debit card, which also serves as your ATM card for the account, will be mailed out within 10 business days of account opening.
+A free debit card, which also serves as your ATM card for the account, will be mailed out within 10 business days of account opening.
 First Internet Bank will reimburse up to $10 of United States-based ATM fees per month and won’t charge you a fee to use your ATM card.

 First Internet Bank offers online bill payment at no cost, issuing payments electronically or by paper check, based on the payee’s ability to accept payments.
 Bills can be paid online or with First Internet’s mobile app.

 Accounting Software Integration

 First Internet Bank’s Small Business Checking integrates with QuickBooks.
 Other fintech companies offer more software integration for business payment and accounting.